eye-division/adventure-places/_adventures/example-2.md

 permalink:
 adventure_date: 2018-08-03 00:00:00
 description_markdown: >-
-  Dartmoor isn't known for its scrambling, but then neither is anywhere else in the sunny south-west.
-If you know where to look, however, there are some fantastic easy scrambles ideal for a relaxed clamber on a summer's day or to spice up a winter run.
+  Dartmoor isn't known for its scrambling, but if you know where to look there are some fantastic easy scrambles ideal for a relaxed clamber on a summer's day or to spice up a winter run.
 display_image: true
 main_image_path: /uploads/dartmoor-scrambling-and-adventure-cycling-hound-tor-101-2.JPG
 main_image_caption: Scrambling at Greator rocks